hugoalh/deno-lint-rules/docs/rules/no-using.md

 This rule is aimed for whose have [Baseline][ecmascript-baseline] requirement.

-You can exclude this rule if:
+You do not need to include this rule if:

 - runtime is Deno, or
 - transpile from TypeScript to JavaScript.